quanvo87/jhipster-ibm-cloud/README.md

+# Deploy a JHipster BFF to IBM Cloud

 [JHipster](http://www.jhipster.tech/) "is a development platform to generate, develop and deploy Spring Boot + Angular Web applications and Spring microservices."

 In this blog post, we'll generate a JHipster backend for frontend (BFF), and then deploy it to Kubernetes on IBM Cloud.